-Lithuania is in the junction of the main European trade routes, in the very midst of the trade transit – between Northern Europe, Poland, Belarus and Russia.
+Lithuania is in the junction of the main European trade routes, in the very midst of the trade transit – between Northern Europe, Central and Eastern Europe.
 The country is recognised by the European Commission as a priority transport link of the EU between Europe and Asia.

 2 strategic international transport corridors and their branches run across the territory of Lithuania: the North-South Highway, connecting Scandinavia with Central Europe, and the East-West Highway and the railway connecting the Eastern markets with the rest of Europe.

 The modern Rail Baltica railway stretching across several countries will link Poland, the Baltic countries and Finland, and improve the Central and Eastern European connection with Germany.
-Lithuania is a convenient hub, linking Europe with Russia, China and other Asian countries, because there are two major types of railway track in its territory: the European standard narrow gauge and the broad gauge of the Russian standard.
+Lithuania is a convenient hub, linking Europe with Asian countries, because there are two major types of railway track in its territory: the European standard narrow gauge and the broad gauge of the CIS standard.